 One of the coolest guitar tunings is the Open G Tuning.
 You've probably heard it in songs like Rolling Stones "Brown Sugar" as well as the Black Crowes material.
 The notes that comprise this tuning are D G D G B D, in that order.
-Once you've tuned to Open G, go ahead and strum the strings to hear it's signature sound.
+Once you've try Guitar Tuner Open G, you'll want to strum the strings to hear it's signature sound.
 Whether it's played on a six string guitar or electric, this tuning has a character like no other.
 As with any open tuning, it's important to learn some guitar chords first and get a feel for the overall placement.
 Since the strings have been changed from standard tuning, you'll notice that all those chords now sound totally different.

 This is natural and opens the guitar up for more musical freedom.
 The Open G tuning allows for you to create your own chords and songs out of thin air.
 This is the outer limits of guitar playing and can be a great way to break out of ruts.
 When plaing standard tuning and learning all your favorite songs, it can help to shift the sound and spark some of your own songs.
 Try to play these chords, which will introduce the sound of this tuning.
 After you have learned them and can easily switch back and forth, try and add or remove strings to create your own sound.
 This tuning works well with blues music as well as rock.